rgambord/c99-doc/doc/sections/7/26/index.rst

 .. _9899_7.26p1:

+.. container:: snum

+   :ref:`1 <9899_7.26p1>`

-:ref:`1 <9899_7.26p1>` The following names are grouped under individual headers for convenience.
+The following names are grouped under individual headers for convenience.
 All external names described below are reserved no matter what headers are included by the program.

 .. _9899_7.26.1: